KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 oversight in general, since we are just humans?
 In the worst case, it would require a new solution from scratch.

-Some may argue that this kind of strictness leads to overall cleaner code that is easier to maintain, I wouldn't disagree with that, but no one would want to rewrite large potions of their code, let alone close to release..
+Some may argue that this kind of strictness leads to overall cleaner code that is easier to maintain, I wouldn't disagree with that, but no one would want to rewrite large portions of their code, let alone close to release..
 But also, how is the experience on a bigger scale?
 Or with something where the entire project is an iterative process, like it is in game development, where features constantly change?
 Rust just forces you to deal with the unknown unknowns at seemingly arbitrary times and